0x194-net/0x194-net.github.io/content/posts/merkury_smart_plug.md

 {{< imagelink src=/img/merkury_smart_plug/python_venv_create.png link=/img/merkury_smart_plug/python_venv_create.png position=center caption="Setup python virtual environment" >}}
 &nbsp;

-The `uartprogram` script requires a few two modules that we don't yet have setup in our virtual environment, so we're likely to get errors if we attempt to run it as is.
+The `uartprogram` script requires a few two modules that I don't yet have setup in our virtual environment, so I received a few errors when attempting to run it.
-We can utilize the Python pip command to install the missing modules:
+The Python `pip` command is used to install the missing modules:

 ```shell
 pip install pyserial